MaxwellMendenhall/Logistic_Regression_Demo/README.md

-# Trading Algorithm Machine Learning
+# Trading Algorithm using Machine Learning

-- Needed to optimize the trading algorithm without spending too much time on number crunching and when I am not at the computer.
-Machine learning can do this easily; a few models can help, but the first iteration of this model would be a logistic regression model.
-- Could use [sklearn.linear_model.LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), but I wanted to build this from the ground up so I know how it works and I can expand it in the future.
-To understand the logistic regression model and how it functions, you need two main algorithms/functions: Cost Function and Gradient Descent.
-A simple explaination of these algorithms/functions -> Cost Function is the heart of the logistic regression model, Gradient Descent is the algorithm used to optimize the Cost Function (find the best w and b values that work best), and derivatives are used in gradient descent.
+## Introduction
+This project aims to optimize a trading algorithm leveraging machine learning techniques.
+The primary goal is to automate the process and enhance performance without the need for constant manual intervention.
+The initial model employed is based on logistic regression.
+## Implementation Details

+### Logistic Regression Model
+nstead of using pre-built libraries like sklearn.linear_model.LogisticRegression, this project involves building the logistic regression model from scratch.
+This approach aids in understanding the fundamental mechanisms and allows for future expansions.
+The model is built around two key components:
+- Cost Function: The core of the logistic regression model.
+- Gradient Descent: An optimization algorithm used to refine the Cost Function.

-### Cost Function: Measure of losses over a training set
+#### Cost Function: Measure of losses over a training set
 $$J(\vec{w},b)=\frac{1}{m}\sum_{i=1}^{m}(\mathrm{f}\vec{w},b(\vec{x}^{i}),y^{i})$$

 #### Lost function(function inside the cost function): Measue of differnce of a single example to its target value

 $$